How to Become a Notary in Massachusetts

 - The type of notarial act.

-- The type, title or a description of the document, transaction or proceeding; provided, however, that if multiple documents are signed by the same principal in the course of a transaction or during a single date, a single journal entry shall be sufficient.
+- The type and title or a description of the document, transaction, or proceeding; provided, however, that if multiple documents are signed by the same principal in the course of a transaction or during a single date, a single journal entry shall be sufficient.

-- The signature and printed name and address of each principal and witness, except that if a principal or witness informs the notary public that the principal or witness is a battered person, the notary public shall make a note in the journal that the person's address shall not be subject to public inspection.
+- The signature and printed name and address of each principal and witness; if a principal or witness informs the notary public that the principal or witness is a battered person, the notary public shall make a note in the journal that the person's address shall not be subject to public inspection.

 - A description of the satisfactory evidence of identity of each person, including:

-- A notation of the type of identification document, the issuing agency, its serial or identification number and its date of issuance or expiration; provided, however, that if the identification number on the document is the person's social security number then, instead of including the number, the notary public shall write in the words “Social Security number” or the acronym “SSN”.
+- A notation of the type of identification document, the issuing agency, its serial or identification number and its date of issuance or expiration.
+If the identification number on the document is the person's social security number, then, instead of including the number, the notary public shall write in the words “Social Security number” or the acronym “SSN.”

 - A notation if the notary public identified the individual on the oath or affirmation of a credible witness or based on the notary public's personal knowledge of the individual.

-- The fee, if any, charged for the notarial act.
+- The fee, if any, charged for the notarial act, including whether a technology service fee was charged and the amount of the technology services fee.

 Where can I perform notarial acts in Massachusetts?

-As a Massachusetts notary public, you may perform notarial acts anywhere within the geographic borders of the Commonwealth of Massachusetts (MGL c222 §14).
+As a Massachusetts notary public, you may perform notarial acts anywhere within the geographic borders of the Commonwealth of Massachusetts.
 You cannot perform notarial acts if you are physically outside the Commonwealth.

 What notarial acts can a Massachusetts notary public perform?

-A Massachusetts notary public is authorized to perform the following notarial acts (MGL c222 §15a):
+A Massachusetts notary public is authorized to perform the following notarial acts:

 - Acknowledgments.